Copyright 2026

 Evidence-Based Progress and Evaluation

 Progress is measured against age-appropriate learning goals set for each term.
-Formal progress is tracked three times across the 10-week term — at enrolment, mid-programme (week 5), and at the end (week 10).
+Progress is tracked across; at enrolment, mid-programme and at the end.
 Facilitators also record observations every session, with additional feedback from children and parents, ensuring every child’s growth is visible, meaningful, and celebrated.

 SEL Significant Whole-Child Outcomes